ADA Compliance for Websites in Plain English

 It’s important to understand that overlays and scans are two completely different things.

 Scans are useful.
-Overlays are a ruse.
+Overlays are garbage.

 An overlay claims that it can instantly make your website accessible.